publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 [Pub.
 L. 101–508, title IV, § 4002(d)(1)][/us/pl/101/508/s4002/d/1], Nov.
 5, 1990, [104 Stat.
 1388–35][/us/stat/104/1388-35], provided that:

->     “(A) For purposes of section 1886(d)(3)(E) of the Social Security Act \[subsec. (d)(3)(E) of this section\] for discharges occurring on or after January 1, 1991, and before October 1, 1993, the Secretary of Health and Human Services shall apply an area wage index determined using the survey of the 1988 wages and wage-related costs of hospitals in the United States conducted under such section.
+>     “(A) For purposes of section 1886(d)(3)(E) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(3)(E)][/us/usc/t42/s1395ww/d/3/E]\] for discharges occurring on or after January 1, 1991, and before October 1, 1993, the Secretary of Health and Human Services shall apply an area wage index determined using the survey of the 1988 wages and wage-related costs of hospitals in the United States conducted under such section.

 >     “(B) The Secretary shall apply the wage index described in subparagraph (A) without regard to a previous survey of wages and wage-related costs.”